 4.1 Measurement Equipment and Methodology

-To ensure high accuracy and reliability of the experimental data during the testing of the VENDOR generator, the following high-precision instrumentation was employed:- Fluke 8845A multimeters, featuring a basic DC voltage measurement accuracy of up to ±0.0024%, enabling highly precise voltage and current readings with minimal error;
+- Fluke 8845A multimeters, featuring a basic DC voltage measurement accuracy of up to ±0.0024%, enabling highly precise voltage and current readings with minimal error;

 - Keysight DSOX6004A oscilloscopes, with bandwidths up to 1 GHz, used to capture fast transients and signal waveforms with high temporal resolution;